Please make use of the information provided on 800score to find Prep resources, including:

 If you’re lucky, you’ll be able to identify by the end of the test what section of the test is experimental.
 That can give you a psychological advantage and also give you a good idea of whether you should cancel your score or not.
 If you figured that section 2 was experimental, and that’s the one you did poorly on, you don’t need to cancel your score, because it’s probably experimental.
 Conversely, if you screwed up on section 4, you can be sure that that’s not going to be experimental.

 This is actually a really common question.
-A lot of people think that if they take the LSAT on a day when a bunch of dumb people take the LSAT that they’re going to do better.
+A lot of people think that if they take the GMAT on a day when a bunch of dumb people take the GMAT that they’re going to do better.
 It’s a really common misconception.
-Let’s talk about the three elements of your LSAT score.
+Let’s talk about the three elements of your GMAT score.
 First, you have your raw score.
-That’s the number of questions you get correct out of the 100/101 questions on the LSAT.
+That’s the number of questions you get correct out of the 100/101 questions on the GMAT.
 Then, that raw score is converted into a scaled score.
-This is your 120-180 score that represents your LSAT score.
-The LSAT converts the raw score to the scaled score for a reason: it allows them to account for the possibility that some tests are slightly easier or slightly more difficult than others.
-We looked at a sample LSAT score of 165 and asked, “how many raw correct answers did individuals scoring 165 get over several LSAT tests?”
+This is your 120-180 score that represents your GMAT score.
+The GMAT converts the raw score to the scaled score for a reason: it allows them to account for the possibility that some tests are slightly easier or slightly more difficult than others.
+We looked at a sample GMAT score of 165 and asked, “how many raw correct answers did individuals scoring 165 get over several GMAT tests?”
 Here were the results:

 On June 09, 83 out of 101 questions